robert-kisteleki/netiscope/README.md

 ### 2. Local DNS resolvers

 Check if DNS resolvers are defined, reachable and if they work properly.
 Each resolver defined in resolv.conf is pinged and a series of DNS lookups (for well known targets such as google.com) are executed against them.
-The results are matched against a known-good list of potential responses.
+The results are matched against a known-good list of potential responses (see CIDR list).

 ### 3. Open DNS resolvers

 Check if well-known open DNS resolvers are reachable.
-"Well-known" includes 1.1.1.1 (Cloudflare), 8.8.8.8 (Google) and 9.9.9.9 (Quad9).
-They are currently only pinged.

-TODO: implement proper checks
+"Well-known" includes:
+  * 1.1.1.1 (Cloudflare)
+  * 8.8.8.8 (Google)
+  * 9.9.9.9 (Quad9)

+Like with the local DNS resolvers, each one is pinged and a series of DNS lookups (for well known targets such as google.com) are executed against them.
+The results are matched against a known-good list of potential responses (see CIDR list).

 ### X. Future checks